Cytomegalovirus (CMV) in Newborns

 person with the virus to someone else.
 The virus can spread:

 - To the unborn baby from the mother during pregnancy (congenital CMV)

 - To the newborn from the mother during delivery or through breastmilk (perinatal CMV)

-- In households with young children and in daycare centers
+- In households with young children and

 - By contact with infected saliva, urine, vaginal fluid, or semen

 Most babies with CMV that is